Wealth Management FAQs

 Generally, 401(k)s can be rolled over into an IRA with us as long as the 401(k) is from a former employer.
 We frequently manage IRAs, trusts, and regular investment management accounts.

-We primarily use ETFs, similar to mutual funds and carry additional benefits.
+We primarily use ETFs, which are similar to mutual funds and carry additional benefits.
 If you already have other investments, we can incorporate those into the portfolio in a tax-sensitive manner.

 Generally, we do not.
-Hedge funds and private equity often have relatively high fees, are often illiquid, and performance reporting is not always transparent.
+Private equity and hedge funds often are illiquid, have relatively high fees, and performance reporting is not always transparent.
 Options and futures can be complex and speculative, which we don’t see as necessary to achieve long-term investment goals.

 We primarily use ETFs within our main models.
 For clients in a high tax bracket, on the fixed income side of the portfolio, we may recommend mutual funds with federally tax-exempt municipal bond exposures.

-Yes, we offer Personalized Portfolio Accounts that can be customized for tax reasons, affinity for a particular investment, or other reasons.
+Yes, we offer Personalized Portfolio Accounts (PPAs) that can be customized for tax reasons, affinity for a particular investment, or other reasons.
+Click here to download our PPA brochure.

 Yes, we have Personalized Portfolio Accounts which often incorporate single stock positions for tax reasons.